roslyncode/clubwebsite/workshops/2018-19/Python1/readme/README.md

 ```
 # Exercises

  1. Given a list of integers write a program that prints odd or even for each element.
-(Hint: Use modulus) (To be done together)
+(Hint: Use modulus)
  2. Given a list of strings print an acronym.
 Example: ["Body", "Odor"] would output "BO"
  3. Given a string print the reverse of the string.